 He was initially educated at Salcombe Prep School in Enfield and in Harpenden and his mentors include Steve Robins and Andrew Bennett while his Harpenden coach Stuart Mitchell offered valuable advice on and off the field.

-He said: “Matt Davies at Saracens has improved my game massively and it has also been great working with Richard Hill.
+He said: “Matt Davies at Saracens has improved my game massively and it has also been great working with Richard Hill (the former England flanker now the team manager).
 I have learned a lot from his knowledge and experience.”
 Maro has also played basketball, represented England U17 in the shot put and twice been in Hertfordshire’s team for the national schools’ athletics championships.
 His cousin Beno Obano, a prop, is a member of the London Wasps Academy.

 His favourite players are Tom Croft, Courtney Lawes, Imanol Harinordoquy, Thierry Dusautoir and Jonah Lomu and Maro’s special thanks go to Jessie Coulson, the director of sport at Harrow who, he says, “has helped me a lot".